 We’ve pulled together some useful information to help you find the right foods for your diet, but it’s important to seek advice from your GP if you think you have an allergy or intolerance

-A food allergy is a reaction to food which involves the immune system.
+A food allergy is a reaction to food that involves the immune system.
 Allergic reactions usually happen quite quickly, but reactions can occasionally be delayed.
 The most common allergies in the UK are to cows’ milk, eggs, wheat, peanuts and tree nuts.

 What is a food intolerance?

 Whether you’re following a gluten-free diet or simply cutting down on dairy, we’ve got plenty of choice in our Foodhall so you don’t have to miss out on your favourites.
-Look for the logos on our packaging for information about allergies, and check out our Made Without Wheat range to see what’s new.
+Look for the logos on our packaging for information about allergies, and check out our Made Without Wheat page to see what’s new.

-Our gluten-free food all carries our gluten free logo.
+Our gluten-free food all carries our gluten-free logo.
 Find it on our specially developed Made Without Wheat range, as well as lots of other products across the Foodhall.

 Occasionally we may have to change our recipes to improve quality and flavour.
 This can be done in a number of ways including changing ingredients or, on rare occasions, we may change the location of where the food is made.
 We make customers aware by using the ‘allergy update’ logo on the front of the pack.

-Going gluten or dairy free has never tasted so good, thanks to our Made Without range
+Going gluten- or dairy-free has never tasted so good, thanks to our Made Without range